ON THE BACK OF THOUGHT

 Paint the picture how you like.

-The universe is a living extension of everything we and our planet are made of.
-Our brilliant minds will be worthless if we do not stabilise the body with the bedrock of Earth-given life in the cosmological sea.
+Everything we and our planet are made of extends across the universe.
+Our brilliant minds will be worthless if we do not stabilise the body with the bedrock of Earth-given life in this cosmological sea.

 I’m not of any denomination.

-Our complex lives, with their ups and downs, extend light-years beyond our existence.
+Our complex lives, with their difficulties, extend light-years beyond our existence.
 Do we need to be shot into space before we realise a formidable tapestry connecting us with the cosmic hub?
-As it was back in the day, a proven force central to being human is mainly neglected and dismissed for a tick-in-the-box.
+As it was back in the day, we brush aside a proven force pivotal to being human for a tick-in-the-box.

-The air we breathe is made up of various gases and compounds.
-Nitrogen and oxygen are the main elements that compose over 99% of the total volume.
+The air we breathe comprises various gases and compounds.
+Nitrogen and oxygen are crucial elements, composing over 99% of the total volume.
 However, other elements like hydrogen and helium are present too.
-Both oxygen and nitrogen are formed in a similar process in supernovas.
+Both oxygen and nitrogen undergo a similar process in supernovas.
 When a star enters a new phase or dies, these gases spread out into space, providing ingredients for new stars.

-Our bodies are constantly undergoing the process of regeneration, which means that every ten days, we have an entirely new set of taste buds, while our nails grow and replace themselves every 6 to 10 months.
-Similarly, our bones renew themselves every ten years, and our heart regenerates every 20 years.
+Our bodies are undergoing the process of regeneration, so we have a new set of taste buds every ten days, while our nails grow and replace themselves every 6 to 10 months.
+Our bones renew themselves every ten years, and our heart regenerates every 20 years.
 The carbon dioxide we exhale is the same carbon dioxide that plants absorb from the atmosphere, highlighting the deep interconnectedness of all living things.
-Our bodies have touch receptors that are incredibly sensitive and respond immediately and accurately to a featherlight brush, allowing us to experience the world profoundly and intimately.
+Our bodies have sensitive touch receptors that respond to a featherlight brush, allowing us to experience the world intimately.

-The nervous system is a complex network of specialized cells known as neurons, which work together to transmit signals quickly and precisely to the brain.
-This enables us to adjust our senses, such as touch, taste, smell, and sight.
-Additionally, our motor nerves send messages to our muscles and glands, allowing us to move and function properly.
+The nervous system is a complex network of specialised cells known as neurons.
+These cells work together to transmit signals to the brain, enabling us to adjust our senses, such as touch, taste, smell, and sight.
+Our motor nerves send messages to our muscles and glands, allowing us to move and function.
 This intricate system enables us to process and respond to various stimuli, making our bodies remarkable detectors, givers, and receivers.

-The lifespan of a body is confined by the constraints of time.
+Time constraints confine a body’s lifespan.
 Yet, within its temporal limits, the body holds the potential for boundless discovery.

 Consider the possibility that the body, which we grieve in death and celebrate at birth, embodies the cosmos itself.
-And if we were to pay closer attention to the body’s interaction with air, beyond merely the sensations of temperature and humidity changes?
-We might then uncover a profound truth: that our inner being is inextricably linked with the world around us.
+If we paid closer attention to the body’s interaction with air, beyond the sensations of temperature and humidity changes, we might uncover a profound truth: that our inner being is the world.

-Breathwork benefits our well-being and connects our body’s intelligence with the intelligence of our surroundings.
+Breathwork benefits our well-being and connects our body’s intelligence with our surroundings.
 As you continue practising, you’ll find breathing easier to navigate, relaxed, and more centred and focused.
-Aside from improving your overall health and well-being, this simple yet powerful technique is a gateway to a deeper, extraordinary physiological world.
+This simple yet powerful technique is a gateway to a deeper, extraordinary physiological world.

-Our body is a remarkable temple of experience, profound knowledge, and ancient wisdom for sustaining life.
+Our body is a temple of experience, profound knowledge, and ancient wisdom for sustaining life.
 However, we often overlook and take for granted the integral intelligence of this human frame, which has other “brains” besides the cerebrum, that a computer model cannot match.
-No machine can turn food into an intricate, complex organism, such as the physiological form we adorn.
-Computers cannot experience the beauty of a sunset, hear the rustling of leaves in the wind, or instantly recognize the fragrance of spring flowers with the refinement our noses and ears are capable of.
+No machine can turn food into a sophisticated organism, such as the physiological form we adorn.
+Computers cannot experience the beauty of a sunset, hear the rustling of leaves in the wind, or recognise the fragrance of spring flowers with the refinement our noses, ears, and eyes are capable of.
 Even our feet are touch-sensitive and have feelings.
 Can any computerised machine be as agile and responsive as our feet?

-Physicists possess an in-depth comprehension of the human body, viewing it as a complex system comprised of energy particles, cells, and networks that synergistically operate throughout the universe.
+Physicists possess an in-depth comprehension of the human body, viewing it as a complex system of energy particles, cells, and networks operating throughout the universe.
 The universe is the totality of all that exists, encompassing time and space.
 ‘Everything’ is the pivotal term; it implies an absence of boundaries or distinct demarcations, only the phenomenon of emergence.
-For example, the Solar Wind Anisotropies (SWAN) instrument on board SOHO used its sensitive sensors to trace the outermost layer of our planet’s atmosphere and measured it well beyond the lunar orbit—nearly double the distance to the Moon.
+For example, the Solar Wind Anisotropies (SWAN) instrument on board SOHO used its sensitive sensors to trace the outermost layer of our planet’s atmosphere and measured it well beyond the lunar orbit, almost double the distance to the Moon.

 Similarly, the human body continuously produces and exchanges various chemicals with its environment, functioning as a dynamic system where both natural and human activities generate many chemicals.
 This molecular exchange between our bodies and the environment underscores the remarkable interdependence of all living entities with their habitats.

-Despite our profound knowledge of our interconnectedness, we rarely have time to contemplate the profundity of our place in a unique, mysterious environment teeming with life.
-The struggle to find meaning in our existence on Earth leads us to question the reliability of our thoughts.
-Scientific theories are considered valid until someone disproves them.
+Despite profound findings of this interconnectedness, we rarely have time to absorb our unique place in this mysterious environment teeming with life.
+Our struggle to find meaning in our existence on Earth leads us to question the reliability of our thoughts.
+Scientific theories are valid until someone disproves them.

 Space travel is a fairground ride inside this heavenly host.